KnightRajSinVir/Thesis/README.md

 **Optimizing Montgomery Multiplication for Elliptic Curve Cryptography on the Xilinx VCK5000 Platform**

 ## Overview:
 This project focuses on enhancing the performance of Elliptic Curve Cryptography (ECC) by accelerating one of its core mathematical operations, Large Number Modular Multiplication.
-By leveraging the heterogeneous architecture of the VCK5000, including AI Engines, Programmable Logic (PL), and Adaptable Processing Units (APUs).
+By leveraging the heterogeneous architecture of the VCK5000, including AI Engines, Programmable Logic (PL), and Adaptable Processing Units (APUs), we aim to achieve significant performance improvements.

 ## Motivation: